wget Command in Linux with Examples

 • options: Optional flags that modify wget’s behavior.
 For example, -c resumes interrupted downloads, -O saves with a custom filename, or -b runs in the background.
 You can combine multiple options in a single command.

 • URL: The web address of the file or page you want to download.
-This can be an HTTP, HTTPS, or FTP link.
+This can be an HTTP, HTTPS, FTP, or FTPS link.

 At its simplest, wget https://example.com/file.zip downloads file.zip to your current directory.
 The real power comes from options that let you resume broken transfers, mirror entire sites, throttle bandwidth, or automate downloads in scripts.

-Single downloads-O, -P, -c, --content-dispositionRename files, choose directory, resume, or use server-suggested names
+Single downloads-O, -P, -c, --content-dispositionRename files, choose directories, resume transfers, or use server-suggested names

-Website mirroring--mirror, -r, -l, -A, -RDownload entire sites, control depth, accept/reject file types
+Website mirroring--mirror, -r, -l, -A, -RDownload entire sites, control crawl depth, or accept and reject file types

-Automation-b, --tries, --append-output, --quietRun in background, retry on failure, log quietly for scripts
+Automation-b, --tries, --append-output, --quietRun in the background, retry failures, and keep logs useful for scripts

 wget --version